labcem/EIRP/README.md

 `EIRP.py` performs the measurement (3 cutting planes).

+`EIRP_light.py` allows to choose the cutting plane and the polarization by completing a polarizationxcutting planes matrix.

 `SignalGenerator.py`, `Spectrum.py`, `FC06.py` are instrument classes containing the basic functions to perform a complete measurement.